eb8ga/pxt-roversa-2/README.md

 ```
 *Determines if a button is pressed*

-Roversa button on an event allows users to select any of the above buttons and create an event on the button *down*, *up*, or *click*.
+Roversa button `onEvent` allows users to select any of the above buttons and create an event on the button *down*, *up*, or *click*.
 In the above example when you push the Enter button on Pin 5 the LED display the string "Hello".

 ```blocks
 roversa.onEvent(RoversaPin.P5, RoversaEvent.Down, function() {